lvillalt/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?

 We first create a vector of the days that are part of the dataset.
+Using the "day" option in the seq() function creates a list of unique days in the date set.

+(The "day" parameter makes the sequence list each day only once while reading the ``` activity$date ``` column.)

 ```r